acapyb/reverse-shell/README.md

 ## ⚠️ Disclaimer

 This repository is for **educational purposes only**.
 Do not use these scripts on systems you do not own or have explicit permission to test.
 Unauthorized access is illegal.

+USE 'attacker.py' in VM such as Ubuntu or Linux
+USE 'victim.py' in victim device

+Needs to be in the same network tu run this!!!